kaylumah/hosting/_site/_posts/2023-04-14-csharp-client-for-openapi-revistted.md

 </ItemGroup>
 ```

-If you build the project the generated code will be in the `obj` folder for the project.
+The generated code will be in the `obj` folder if you build the project.
+As mentioned above, the API specification is in the `Debug/net7.0` folder, so it will break if I retarget this solution to a newer framework.
+That is another reason to just put the specification at the root of the API project.

 ### Using OpenAPI reference from command line